Universal Studios Orlando Resort Guide

 Universal Theme Park Rankings

 In June 2007, the renowned Blue Man Group opened at the Universal Orlando® Resort (this is no longer available), in May 2008 a new Simpsons ride opened in the then closed “Back to the Future: The Ride” building and in 2009 a new music and video themed roller coaster, Hollywood Rip Ride Rockit opened.

-The most exciting news though is the opening in 2010 of The Wizarding World of Harry Potter, a 20 acre theme park within a theme park, inside Islands of Adventure.
+The most exciting news though was the opening in 2010 of The Wizarding World of Harry Potter – Hogsmeade, a 20 acre theme park within a theme park, inside Islands of Adventure.
 This was followed up by a second Harry Potter themed land, The Wizarding World of Harry Potter – Diagon Alley which opened in 2014.

 Universal Studios is renowned for some of its special events including one of the most intense Halloween celebrations with over 1,000 cast member recruited to terrify the guests.